OpenSlides/openslides-vote-service/README.md

 This weight is saved vote (`vote/weight`) and taken into account when generating the result.

-The weight is a not a floating number, but a decimal number.
+The weight is not a floating number, but a decimal number.
 JSON can not represent decimal numbers, so they are represented as strings.
 This is also the reason, that the vote results are represented as strings.